AshBC91/CCC-projects-portfolio/CSCS2420_Java/AntColony/Ant_Research.md

 Minute 19:00
 https://youtu.be/mEaiHWucbtM
-https://www.antwiki.org/wiki/Welcome_to_AntWiki
+Empire of the Ants - BBC Documentary HD https://www.antwiki.org/wiki/Welcome_to_AntWiki Antwiki

 Females are diploid, hatched from fertilized eggs, hence two sets of chromosomes Males are haploid, hatched from unfertilized eggs, hence just one set of chromosomes from the mother, thus males do not have a father